SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

         ... (skipped) ...
     </TTL>

-The priority can be configured in the ``Priority (default: cc_nocache, custom, cc_maxage, rescode)`` item of ``<TTL>`` tag.
+The priority can be configured in the ``Priority (default: cc_nocache, custom, cc_maxage, rescode)`` item of the ``<TTL>`` tag.

 - ``cc_nocache`` When the origin server replies "Cache-Control: no-cache"
 - ``custom`` `caching-policy-customttl`
 - ``cc_maxage`` When the origin server specifies maxage in Cache-Control
-- ``rescode`` Default TTL related to the response code of the origin server
+- ``rescode`` The default TTL related to the response code of the origin server

 Abnormal TTL Extension
 ---------------------

-When the origin server intermittently responses under the error situation, it could be much better if it just totally fails.
+If the origin server intermittently produces an error response, it might be better if it just totally fails.
-For example, the server loses connection with the storage that saves contents or it might decide regular service is unavailable.
+For example, the server may lose connection with the storage that saves content, or it might decide regular service is unavailable.
-The server will reply 4xx response(usually **404 Not Found**) for the former case, and it will reply 5xx response(usually **500 Internal Error**) for the latter case.
+The server will reply with a 4xx response(usually **404 Not Found**) for the former case, and it will reply with a 5xx response(usually **500 Internal Error**) for the latter case.

 On the other hand, if related contents are already saved in the storage, it would be more efficient to extend TTL to keep the service running rather than relying on responses from the origin server. ::